cleversoap/grunt-esdoc/README.md

 ## Release History

- * _0.0.1_ First Release - using esdoc 0.1.4 and directly passing through options using the default publisher
+ * _0.0.1_ First Release - using esdoc 0.1.4 and directly passing through options using the default publisher.
- * _0.0.2_ Using esdoc ~0.4.0 and updated the package metadata with relevant links
+ * _0.0.2_ Using esdoc ~0.4.0 and updated the package metadata with relevant links.
- * _0.0.3_ Upgrade to at least node 4.0.0, upgrade to esdoc 0.4.7, cleaned up output to only show coverage by default
+ * _0.0.3_ Upgrade to at least node 4.0.0, upgrade to esdoc 0.4.7, cleaned up output to only show coverage by default.
- * _0.0.4_ Will now parse float percentages of coverage
+ * _0.0.4_ Will now parse float percentages of coverage.
+ * _1.0.0_ Most ESDoc features are now plugins.
+Check [here](https://esdoc.org/manual/migration.html) for more information.

 ## License

-Copyright (c) 2016 Cleversoap
+Copyright © 2016 Cleversoap
 Licensed under the MIT license.